 In the late 1960s, a dyslexic teenager was told by a teacher that he’d “either end up in prison or become a millionaire.”
 He chose the latter by grinding out a living after he dropped out of school.
 Instead of getting a traditional education, this young man was hustling for his.
 He was running a magazine called Student out of a church and selling records by undercutting his competitors.
 This humble start was just the beginning for Sir Richard Branson.

-Since his days slinging records to fellow students, Richard Branson has worked his way to becoming a multi-billionaire and one of the most recognizable businessman in the world.
+Since his days slinging records to fellow students, Richard Branson has worked his way to becoming a multi-billionaire and one of the most recognizable businessmen in the world.
 He has started over 400 companies and serves as the Virgin Group chairman.
 Branson’s Virgin brand houses hundreds of companies that he has been involved with.

 Richard Branson‘s tale is one that’s been told hundreds of times.
 It’s a story worth fawning over; a rags-to-riches tale that gives many young entrepreneurs hope as they try and build their own flagship brand.